aminaopio/Exam-Junior/README.md

 # Meyer-Distributing-Exam-Junior
-Coding Challenge for the Junior Software Engineer role at Meyer Distributing!
+Coding Challenge for the Junior Software Engineer role at Meyer Distributing! /n To run on Visual Studio Code: Enter "dotnet run" in command prompt.

 ## Implementations:
 - [x] Implement TotalSales Function